-Using an email campaign to let your customers know about renewals (if your program requires it), and special deals just for loyal members, can make your program work better.
+Using an email campaign to let your customers know about renewals (if your customer loyalty program requires it), and special deals just for loyalty members, can make your program work better.

 The company has demonstrated creativity with this “We miss you” campaign!

 Another great way of connecting with your customer is through live chat.
-If you have live chat enabled on your website then you can inform customers about your loyalty program during conversations.
-Live chat can help you build trust with customers, in turn increasing customer loyalty.
+It allows you to inform customers about loyalty programs during conversations as well as building trust, increasing customer loyalty.

 Experiential rewards are popular because they make customers feel good, adding value to their lives.
 They also help your business stand out from the crowd and generate long-term loyalty in your customers.

-For instance, In India, Starbucks has designed a fantastic loyalty program called My Starbucks Rewards.
-There are multiple ways to enroll in the program, including creating an account, or downloading the Starbucks India mobile app.
+For instance, Starbucks has designed a fantastic loyalty program called My Starbucks Rewards.
+There are multiple ways to enroll in the program, including creating an account or downloading the Starbucks mobile app.
 For each purchase, you receive one “Star”.

 Try creating a unique hashtag for the offer.
 Provide a discount code and use the hashtag across all your social media, keeping it consistent during the campaign.
 You can easily track and tweak things based on how the campaign is performing.